 “No, it’s yours now,” he smiled.
 He nodded and walked back to the funeral to his parents.
 Jessica was left baffled but she felt some kind of comfort in his smile.
 He stopped her from crying in an unusual way and she was thankful for that.

 She opened the notebook once again and run her thumb through the pages.
 On the last page at the bottom left, she noticed something handwritten in black pen.

 APRIL 21, 1998, Tuesday

 It remained quiet in the Jung’s dinner table.
 Dinner used to be the time of the evening when the two teenage girls’ laughter echoed throughout the house, but conversation hardly worked out these days.
 Mr. and Mrs. Jung would sometimes try to break the stale air but they could never do it.
 Anyone could feel the chill of how Stephanie slightly grew apathetic after Jinwon left and just how much this annoyed Jessica.

 Stephanie stood up from the table silently and headed for her room.
 It has been the 8th time Stephanie left her dinner unfinished.
 This irritated Jessica every night, and today, she just could not take it.
-Frustrated, she stood up from her seat and chased after her best friend. r. and Mrs. Jung exchanged glances and silently worried for what could happen.
+Frustrated, she stood up from her seat and chased after her best friend.
+Mr. and Mrs. Jung exchanged glances and silently worried about what could happen.

 “Hey, where are you going?”
 Jessica angrily pulled Stephanie’s arm and turned her around.

 “Huh?”
 Stephanie stared at her in confusion.

 “I mean your dinner,” Jessica glared.
 “Why do you keep doing this to yourself, huh?”
 Stephanie stayed silent.